riccardoEspositoXhpo/Binance-volatility-trading-bot/improvementIdeas.md

 - We code an optional mode where we check if a coin has NEVER breached the TP (don't need to check the SL because if not it would be sold already)
 - If a certain time passes and you don't reach the TP, we give up on the coin.
 Time is configurable.

 ## Drop Everything and MoonShot - DONE

 - We need to receive signals from extreme moonshots, other than our normal checks
 - if a coin is going up EXTREMELY and we have hit MAX_COINS, we drop a coin and jump on the moonshot
 - Which coin to drop is configurable, either Best, Worst, else it picks a random one.

-## Always invest in stable coin - DONE
+## Always invest in stable coin - TODO

 - We need to not let our funds go to waste and sit still
 - If no opportunities are found, we should hold one of the best performing coins from a pre-defined list, selected by a human